hosseinghorbanzadeh/A-hybrid-method-of-link-prediction-in-directed-graphs/README.md

 The performance of the proposed measure is evaluated in two modes: Unsupervised link prediction and Supervised link prediction
 A Article of  Proposed measure can be found in https://www.sciencedirect.com/science/article/abs/pii/S0957417420306965
 # Graph Format
+The format of the graph is text.for example:
+1 2
+1 3
+...